briandconnelly/nicheconstruct/paper/04_discussion.md

 We demonstrate that when niche construction occurs, cooperation can indeed persist (Figure 1C).
 But what aspects of niche construction produce this result?
 In our model, niche construction introduces additional selective effects that could influence the evolutionary process.
-However, simply raising the selective benefits provided by adaptations does not significantly increase cooperator presence (Figure 2, columns C and A), and indicates that niche construction plays an important role.
+However, simply raising the selective benefits provided by adaptations does not significantly increase cooperator presence (Figure 2B), and indicates that niche construction plays an important role.
-Although cooperators benefit greatly from positive niche construction, it does not fully explain our results (Figure 2 D).
+Although cooperators benefit greatly from positive niche construction, it does not fully explain our results (Figure 2C).
 Indeed, despite an initial increase in abundance, cooperators are eventually driven to extinction when environmental change produces only positive fitness effects.
 As with the Hankshaw effect, adaption eventually slows, allowing defectors to outcompete cooperators (Figure 3C).
 While it does not benefit cooperation when alone (Figure 3E), negative niche construction acts to prevent this stasis.